Guidewire (GWRE)

 5. Sales Growth

 A company’s long-term sales performance is one signal of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last three years, Guidewire grew its sales at a 12.4% annual rate.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last three years, Guidewire grew its sales at a 12.6% annual rate.
 Although this growth is acceptable on an absolute basis, it fell short of our standards for the software sector, which enjoys a number of secular tailwinds.

-Looking further ahead, sell-side analysts expect revenue to grow 14.4% over the next 12 months, an acceleration versus the last three years.
-This projection is commendable and implies its newer products and services will catalyze better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 13.5% over the next 12 months, similar to its three-year rate.
+This projection is healthy and suggests the market is forecasting success for its products and services.

 6. Annual Recurring Revenue